 MPOX is a rare infectious disease, but there are a number of cases in the UK.
 That number is rising.

-MPOX is a viral infection usually associated with travel to West Africa.
+MPOX (or monkeypox) is an illness caused by the monkeypox virus.
 It is usually a mild self-limiting illness, spread by very close contact with someone with MPOX and most people recover within a few weeks.

 The virus can spread if there is close contact between people and the risk to the UK population is low.
 However, recent cases are predominantly in gay, bisexual and other men who have sex with men and as the virus spreads through close contact, we are advising these groups to be alert to any unusual rashes or lesions on any part of their body, especially their genitalia, and to contact a sexual health service if they have concerns.